 Don’t drive your really expensive car to the dealership.
 Once salespeople see your expensive vehicle, they will be less likely to make any deals with you.

-You should have your spending set before going to a dealer.
+You must have your number in mind before going to a car lot.

-Do not reveal that you have a trade-in vehicle right off the bat.
-Wait to discuss your trade-in vehicle until after you have negotiated the sales price of your new vehicle.
+Do not reveal that you have a trade-in right away.
+Wait to mention a trade-in vehicle until after you have a firm deal on the new car.

 Bring someone with you when you are shopping for a car.
 Try bringing a relative or friend to ask important questions and negotiate offers.
 Before going, let them know what you expect to pay and what you are looking for.